If you want something bad enough,

 Where I'm Hiding:

-I love Disney, video game, stories, sharks, the ocean in general, Halloween, drawing, reading, puns, bookstores, horror movies, and anything gothic.
+I still play World of Warcraft and I love levelling.
+I have a weird obsession with sharks and the ocean in general.
+I like drawing in my spare time, watching cheesy/funny horror movies.
 I'm fiercely loyal, honest, and have learned that actions will always speak louder than words.